ykhuang/LuaPlurk/README.md

 # LuaPlurk #
-This is a Plurk API 2.0 implementation based on Lua.
+This is a Plurk OAuth implementation based on Lua.
 Ignacia's LuaOAuth is used to do the OAuth1.0 part.

 ## Lua packages dependencies #

 Lua 5.1.4

 LuaOAuth by Ignacio: https://github.com/ignacio/LuaOAuth

 LuaOAuth support async and sync mode.
-LuaOAuth supports two modes of operation: "synchronous" and "asynchronous" mode.
+LuaOAuth supports two modes of operation:
+"synchronous" and "asynchronous" mode.
 Only synchrous mode is support so far.

-LuaOAuth depends on several packages: luacrypto
-LuaSocket
-LuaNode by Ignacio (for async mode)
+Check out LuaOAuth for more package dependencies.

 ## Usage and examples #